Maxwell4ever/Educate-Experience-EXP4.0-/README.md

 ## Before Term 2 starts, the team wants to know how Term 1 went in terms of product implementation and scholars participation.

+ ## Task
- By using Excel, show overall completion and participation rates of Skills labs and Group mentoring sessions By using bar graphs, show completion and participation rates per Skills labs lessons and Group mentoring session types.
+ By using Excel, show overall completion and participation rates of Skills labs and Group mentoring sessions.

+ By using bar graphs, show completion and participation rates per Skills labs lessons and Group mentoring session types.

  Show the overall completion and participation rates of community day events and per Regions and use a graph to display your findings.

  Is there any additional information you wish the dataset included that could improve your analyses?